Maryland Name Change: A Complete How-To Guide

 Maryland divorce name change

 Name change is your choice alone.
-Your ex can't force you to switch.
-You're under no legal obligation to revert, no matter what your divorce decree says.
+Your ex cannot force you to switch.
+You are under no legal obligation to revert, no matter what your divorce decree says.

 Timing your name change request

-If you've filed for divorce, you have up to 30 days before your hearing to request a change in name.
-The court should approve, provided it's not for fraudulent reasons.
+If you have filed for divorce, you have up to 30 days before your hearing to request a change of name.
+The court will approve, provided it is not for fraudulent reasons.

-You may still request a name change up to 18 months after the initial Judgment of Absolute Divorce.
+The court will honor name change requests up to 18 months after the initial judgment of absolute divorce.
 The court will issue an amended record of dissolution.

 Obtaining proof of divorce

-You may order a certified copy of your Maryland divorce decree by mail or online through Maryland's Division of Vital Records.
-(Walk-ins are closed because of COVID-19.)
+Order a certified copy of your Maryland divorce decree by mail or online through Maryland's Division of Vital Records.

 Current fees are: